 In order to create a new "Individual VFL Training Subscription" resource, the AF shall initiate an HTTP POST request to the NEF for the "VFL Training Subscriptions" resource.
 The HTTP POST request message body shall include the VflTrainingSubs data structure with contents as described in clause 5.46.5.3.2.

-Upon receipt of the corresponding HTTP POST message, the NEF authorizes the request and upon successful authorization, the NEF shall determine the internal identifier of the targetted NWDAF based on the provided external NWDAF identifier and interact with the NWDAF by using the Nnwdaf_VFLTraining_Subscribe service operation as defined in 3GPP TS 29.520 [27].
+Upon receipt of the corresponding HTTP POST message, the NEF authorizes the request and upon successful authorization, the NEF shall determine the internal identifier of the targeted NWDAF based on the provided external NWDAF identifier and interact with the NWDAF by using the Nnwdaf_VFLTraining_Subscribe service operation as defined in 3GPP TS 29.520 [27].
 If the request is accepted by the NWDAF, the NEF shall create a new "Individual VFL Training Subscription" resource and send an HTTP "201 Created" response with the VflTrainingSubs data structure including the contents of the created "Individual VFL Training Subscription" resource in the response body and a Location header field containing the URI of the created "Individual VFL Training Subscription" resource.
 If the NEF receives an error response from the NWDAF, the NEF shall not create the resource and shall respond to the AF with a proper error status code.
 If the NEF received within an error response a "ProblemDetails" data structure with a "cause" attribute indicating an application error, the NEF shall relay this error response to the AF with a corresponding application error, if applicable.